wduquette/molt/molt-shell/README.md

 the `molt-app` crate for a straightforward example.  `molt-app` defines `moltsh`, which provides a vanilla REPL, test tool, and benchmark tool, in one page of code.

+The [`molt-sample` repo](http://github.com/wduquette/molt-sample) contains a sample Molt extension, including a shell application and a library create, both of which define new Molt commands.

-See [The Molt Book](https://wjduquette.github.io/molt) for more details, and the [GitHub Repo](https://github.com/wjduquette/molt) for issue tracking, etc.
+See [The Molt Book](https://wduquette.github.io/molt) for more details, and the [GitHub Repo](https://github.com/wduquette/molt) for issue tracking, etc.